edbkei/dissertation/README.md

 Note 1: latency = average of credentials per second.
 See: https://stackoverflow.com/questions/54067812/the-way-to-count-tps-in-jmeter

 Note 2: TPS = threads / latency.
 See: https://stackoverflow.com/questions/54067812/the-way-to-count-tps-in-jmeter

+Note 3: Timer is always issue for different problems: Parameter START_TIMEOUT at AGENT.PY, faber.detect_connection() and agent.update_creds() at PERFORMANCE.PY.\
+        Adjust as necessary. \
+        The fault: Exception: Error: 400: Credential definition xxxx is in wallet faber999 but not on ledger default can be solved at agent.update_creds()

 ### 3.3 Basic Commands for setting up Hyperledger Fabric environment